 — first published in Sight and Sound, Summer 1965; reprinted in Pandora’s Box, Classic Film Scripts (New York: Simon and Schuster, 1971), Women and the Cinema: A Critical Anthology (New York: Dutton, 1977), and in French translation in Louise Brooks: Portrait d’une anti-star (Paris: Editions Phébus, 1977).

-This first edition of the book also included an introduction by New Yorker editor William Shawn, an afterword of sorts, “A Witness Speaks,” by film historian Lotte H. Eisner, as well as a condensed filmography and numerous illustrations throughout the text.
-Louise Brooks selected and annotated the various portraits, publicity images, candid shots and film stills reproduced in the book.
-Notably, a small number of the images which she submitted were not included in the book published by Knopf.
+The first edition of the book includes an introduction by New Yorker editor William Shawn, an afterword of sorts, “A Witness Speaks,” by film historian Lotte H. Eisner, as well as a condensed filmography and numerous illustrations (40 pages of black-and-white photographs) throughout the text.
+Louise Brooks selected and annotated the various illustrations — which include portraits, publicity images, candid shots and film stills.
+Notably, a small number of the images which Brooks submitted were not included in the edition published by Knopf.
+The book’s original dust jack was designed by Gerard Huerta, noting “Jacket illustration based on an original 1929 German poster for Pandora’s Box.”

-Following its initial hardcover publication by Knopf in 1982, the publisher issued the book in softcover in 1983, and again, it sold well.
+The book sold well, and a second hardback edition was issued in July, 1982.
+Following its initial hardcover publication, Knopf issued the book in softcover in 1983, and again, it sold well.
 In 1989, Limelight Editions reprinted the book in paperback in the United States.
 Lulu in Hollywood has also been published in England, and in translation in a handful of countries around the world, including France, Germany, Italy, Japan, The Netherlands, Spain, and later, Russia.
 The LBS website hosts a GALLERY of international editions of Lulu in Hollywood.

 More than a few years ago, a Pulitzer Prize winning journalist gifted me with a rare “review copy” of the original Knopf book.
 What set this edition apart from other 1st edition hardback copies was the inclusion of various publicity materials, such as the press release, shown below, and three different black-and-white publicity photos, one of which depicts the book cover and other two the actress / author.
 More than a few years after that, I was also able to acquire an uncorrected proof of the book, which was issued by Alfred A. Knopf prior to the book’s publication.

 Also shown below is a rare uncorrected proof of Lulu in Hollywood, a version of the book issued by Knopf ahead of publication.
-(Copies, of which only a few dozen or a a hundred were print, likely went to book reviewers, sales reps, and other interested parties, such as the author.)
+(Copies, of which only a few dozen or a hundred were printed, likely went to book reviewers, sales reps, and other interested parties, such as the author, Louise Brooks.
+Seemingly, one of the uncorrected proofs or an earlier typescript version of the manuscript ended up in the possession of the noted author Gore Vidal, whose papers are now housed at Harvard University.)
 Notably, there are a few minor differences between this version and the edition published by Knopf.
 The title page was revised slightly, the copyright page was significantly expanded, and Lotte H. Eisner’s piece, “A Witness Speaks,” was moved from the front of the book — it originally followed William Shawn’s introduction — to the back of the book, coming after Brooks’ chapters as an afterword.

 Sometime in the mid-to-late 1990s, Lulu in Hollywood fell out-of-print.
 In the year 2000, aided in part by a grass-roots campaign led by the Louise Brooks Society, Lulu in Hollywood was republished in an expanded edition by the University of Minnesota Press.
 The copyright page of this new edition reads, “The University of Minnesota press gratefully acknowledges the assistance of Thomas Gladysz, director of the Louise Brooks Society, in the publication of this book.”
 Happily, for fans everywhere, It has remained in print since.